Fawlty22/TeamProfileGenerator/README.md

   ## **Description**
-  This is the module 10 weekly challenge.
-In this challenge we created a node app that accepts prompt data and converts it into an html page.
+  This is the module 10 weekly challenge assignment.
+This app takes inquirer prompt responses and converts it into an HTML page to display members of a given team of workers.